Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Overview of the Contributions

 \paragraph{Design Principles} Our \emph{exponentials as substitutions} design of the ESC is based on the following principles.

 \emph{Principle 1: proofs as typing derivations}.
-Calculi with ES are studied as \emph{untyped} calculi.
+Calculi with ESs are studied as \emph{untyped} calculi.
 Then we want the ESC to be an untyped calculus with good properties by itself, and see proofs of linear logic as typing derivations for it.

-\emph{Principle 2: ES terminates/intuitionism}.
-As we recalled above, the rules that manage ES are always strongly normalizing without types.
+\emph{Principle 2: ESs terminates/intuitionism}.
+As we recalled above, the rules that manage ESs are always strongly normalizing without types.
 It is possible to define also \emph{untyped} linear logic proofs, as done \eg in de Carvalho et al. \cite{DBLP:journals/tcs/CarvalhoPF11}, obtaining a notion of untyped proof net.
-In the case of classical linear logic \emph{à la} Girard (with involutive negation), the exponentials of such proof nets can diverge by themselves, as in \reffig{classical-diverging} (left).
-In such a setting, then, exponentials are \emph{not} as ES.
+In the case of classical linear logic \emph{à la} Girard (with involutive negation), the exponentials of such proof nets can diverge by themselves, as in \reffig{classical-diverging}.
+In such a setting, then, exponentials are \emph{not} as ESs.
 We then switch to \emph{intuitionistic} linear logic, and prove that therein untyped exponentials are strongly normalizing (\refthm{local-termination}, p. \pageref{thm:local-termination}).
 To our knowledge, this is a new result and the first time that such a discrepancy between the classical and intuitionistic case is pointed out.
-The proof of the theorem requires long calculuations but it is otherwise simple.
+The proof of the theorem requires long calculations but it is otherwise simple.
 Termination is obtained via a measure defined by induction over terms.
-Essentially, the result states that in the intuitionistic setting \emph{exponentials are as ES}.
+Essentially, the result states that in the intuitionistic setting \emph{exponentials are as ESs}.
 It is one of the main contributions of the paper.

 \emph{Principle 3: micro and small steps together}.
 The sub-term property requires a micro-step operational semantics.
-But studying micro-step ES constantly requires to refer to meta-level substitution, which is small-step.
+But studying micro-step ESs constantly requires to refer to meta-level substitution, which is small-step.
 For linear logic, Girard originally considered micro-step cut elimination \cite{DBLP:journals/tcs/Girard87}, but soon afterwards Regnier introduced a small-step variant, to study the $\l$-calculus \cite{Reg:Thesis:92}, and both are frequently used in the literature.
 In the ESC, we want small and micro steps to \emph{co-exist}, so as to provide a comprehensive framework.

 \paragraph{Left Splitting} The design of the ESC systematically exploits a simple fact about IMELL proofs: they can be seen as ending on a sequence of left rules following a right rule or an axiom.
 Representing a proof as a term $\tm$, one can thus uniquely split it as $\tm = \lctxp\val$, that is, a sub-proof ending on a right rule or an axiom, what we shall call a \emph{value} $\val$, and a possibly empty sequence of left rules $\lctx$ from the last sequent of $\val$ to the last sequent of $\tm$.
 Such a \emph{left splitting} is a basic property of sequent proofs that is not related to polarity or focussing---it is in fact simpler---and yet plays a crucial role in our rewriting rules at a distance for IMELL.